wikimedia/operations-gitlab-ansible/README.md

 ## GitLab Server backup

-* GitLab Server ansible deploy automatically configures periodic backup runs by intalling crontab into `/etc/cron.d/gitlab` file
+* GitLab Server ansible deploy automatically configures periodic backup runs by installing crontab into `/etc/cron.d/gitlab` file
 * Periodic backup runs are initiated by cron daemon from root user
 * GitLab Server backup consists of two parts: 1) data backup and 2) configuration and secrets backup
 * GitLab data backups by default go to `/var/opt/gitlab/backup`
 * GitLab configuration and secrets backup go to `/etc/gitlab/config_backup`
 * Valid secrets backup is required to adequately restore the data backup, including encrypted information for two-factor authentication and the CI/CD secure variables
 * It is recommended to store data backup and secrets backup separately for securiry reasons
-* GitLab Server peiodically removes old backup data. the keep time is configured in `gitlab_backup_keep_time` playbook variable
+* GitLab Server peiodically removes old backup data.
+Keep time is configured in `gitlab_backup_keep_time` playbook variable
 * GitLab Backup and Restore documentation can be found at https://docs.gitlab.com/omnibus/settings/backups.html
 * GitLab Restore for Omnibus installations documentation can be found at https://docs.gitlab.com/ee/raketasks/backup_restore.html#restore-for-omnibus-gitlab-installations